mkoderer/ing-pdf-to-csv/README.md

 Please install pdftotext and add it to your PATH.

 # Limitation
-Only uses the first two lines of every transaction.
+Uses only the first two lines of every transaction.